jim-collier/x9git/README.md

 1. Be forgiving - any sub-command can be run at any time, and if it doesn't make sense, it won't screw anything up.

-## "Opinionated workflow": What are the opinions?
+## "Opinionated" workflow: What are these opinions?

 The "opinions" are mostly informed by industry and conventional best-practices, learned over millions upon millions of collective human programmer-hours.
 There is no reinvention of any wheels - it's just an exposed interface that places gentle guardrails and sanity checks around a way of working with Git that has proven to more easily scale and minimize trouble.